 Piedmont is a somewhat small town located in the state of South Carolina.
 With a population of 5,312 people and five constituent neighborhoods, Piedmont is the 76th largest community in South Carolina.

 Unlike some towns, Piedmont isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Piedmont are a mix of both white- and blue-collar jobs.
 Overall, Piedmont is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Piedmont who work in office and administrative support (20.04%), food service (9.28%), and sales jobs (8.33%).
+There are especially a lot of people living in Piedmont who work in office and administrative support (22.74%), sales jobs (8.48%), and healthcare (6.05%).

-As is often the case in a small town, Piedmont doesn't have a public transportation system that people use to get to and from their jobs every day.
+Piedmont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Piedmont is English.
 Other important languages spoken here include Spanish and African languages.